Richard Werner: Career

 Werner proposed a policy he called "quantitative easing" in Japan in 1994 and 1995.
 At the time working as chief economist of Jardine Fleming Securities (Asia) Ltd. in Tokyo, he used this expression during presentations to institutional investors in Tokyo.
 It is also, among others, in the title of an article he published on September 2, 1995, in the Nihon Keizai Shinbun (Nikkei).
 According to Werner, he used this phrase in order to propose a new form of monetary stimulation policy by the central bank that relied neither on interest rate reductions (which Werner claimed in his Nikkei article would be ineffective) nor on the conventional monetarist policy prescription of expanding the money supply (e.g. through "printing money", expanding high-powered money, expanding bank reserves or boosting deposit aggregates such as M2 – all of which Werner also claimed would be ineffective).
 Instead, Werner argued, it was necessary and sufficient for an economic recovery to boost "credit creation", through a number of measures.
 He also suggested direct purchases of non-performing assets from the banks by the central bank; direct lending to companies and the government by the central bank; purchases of commercial paper, other debt, and equity instruments from companies by the central bank; and stopping the issuance of government bonds to fund the public sector borrowing requirement, instead having the government borrow directly from banks through a standard loan contract.

-In 2019, Werner took out a discrimination case against his employer, Southampton University, claiming he was discriminated against and ‘victimised’ in a ‘harassment and bullying’ campaign for being German and Christian, during his 14 years career at the university.
-The £2.5m payout was one of the largest awards ever made by a British tribunal and was so high because the university failed to defend itself.
+In 2018, Werner joined De Montfort University as Professor of Banking and Finance.
+In 2019, Werner took out a discrimination case against his employer, Southampton University, claiming he was discriminated against and ‘victimised’ in a ‘harassment and bullying’ campaign for being German and Christian, during his 14 years' career at the university.
+The £2.5m default judgment was one of the largest awards ever made by a British tribunal and was so high because the university failed to defend itself.
 In July 2019, after a successful appeal by the University, the judgement was set aside and the case was set to proceed in the usual fashion.
 Werner was then, in August 2020, granted permission to appeal the decision in the Employment Appeal Tribunal.
 In the meantime Werner brought a discrimination claim against the University of Cambridge after they withdrew a conditional offer of employment in 2018.
+In 2022, Werner joined the University of Winchester as a Professor of Banking and Economics.